falcosecurity/falco/userspace/libhawk/README.md

 - library: a bundle (e.g: an ELF shared library) containing one or more plugins
 - plugin: an hawk plugin.
 Libraries can register one or more plugins using the `HAWK_REGISTER_PLUGIN` macro
 - plugin function: a specific function inside the plugin definition of each plugin. `hawk_init`, `hawk_destroy`
+- extension: it's the user facing term to define a library that contains one or more plugin.

 ## Plugin definitions and lifecycle